 *I flew with Silkair in 2016, but Scoot will take over operation of Singapore-Laos flights from 1 April 2019 onwards.

-Why Laos for your next vacation?
+Why visit Laos for your next vacation?

 When it comes to travel, Singaporeans are terribly predictable.
 Long weekend getaway?
 Pretty high chance it’s going to be Bali, Bangkok, Penang or if a little further, Taipei or Hong Kong.
 We’re pragmatic people and with a short amount of time, we like easy.